Skip to Main Content

 • Jessica has a journalism degree from Cal State University, Northridge and is certified as a life and success coach.

-Mapping out your ideal wedding reception timeline is an art form.
-You want the wedding day to flow from beginning to end, with numerous memorable moments along the way, including the wedding speeches.
-Choosing the wedding speech order is a big part of finalizing your reception timeline, since it's important to get the wedding toasts and speeches checked off before the dancing and festivities begin.
-To help you nail it down, we've outlined the traditional order of speeches at a wedding, along with some options for more modern wedding speech orders and other important speech-related questions.
+Mapping out the schedule for your wedding day is an art form.
+You want everything to flow well for the entirety of the event, from the minute you start getting ready to the minute you make your grand exit with your soulmate.
+Choosing the wedding speech order is a major part of completing this task, since it's important to get the wedding toasts and speeches checked off before the dancing and festivities begin.
+To help you nail it down, we've outlined the traditional order of speeches at a wedding, along with some options for more modern wedding speech orders and ideas.
 But above all, the most important thing to remember is that this is just a guideline—you don't have to follow it exactly (or at all).
 Use this order of wedding reception speeches as a starting point, but feel free to adjust accordingly, too.

 In this article:

 Next up in the traditional order of toasts at a wedding, according to Croce, is the groom's family.
-This could include the father of the groom's speech, mother of the groom speech or a few words from both parents.
-Some couples opt to have the father of the groom's speech take place during the rehearsal dinner instead, as old-school wedding etiquette stated that the groom's parents host the rehearsal dinner while the bride's parents host the wedding.
-But as always, who speaks at the reception and in what wedding speech order will depend on your relationship, your family situation and your personal preference.
+This can include the father-of-the-groom speech, the mother-of-the-groom speech or even a few words from both parents.
+Some couples opt to have the father of the groom do a rehearsal dinner speech instead, as old-school wedding etiquette states that the groom's parents host the rehearsal dinner while the bride's parents host the wedding.
+But, as always, who speaks at the reception and in what wedding speech order will depend on your relationship, your family situation and your personal preference.

 Find your kind of venue